-And there are planned treks, like the ones proposed by mapmaker Giovanni Visetti, called MaraTrails.
-These are free, planned treks you can do at your own pace; the longer segments are carefully planned to be walkable from inn-to-inn.
+And there are planned treks, like the ones proposed by mapmaker Giovanni Visetti.
+These are free, planned treks with detailed maps that you can do at your own pace.
 Each trek is mapped and elevations are graphed so that you know exactly what you're getting yourself into.
-See the Pogerola-Cerreto-Pogerola trek for an example of the map for the "Path of the Gods" Sentiero degli Dei on the Amalfi Coast, with detailed instructions on the hike.
+Here is an example of the map for the "Path of the Gods" Sentiero degli Dei on the Amalfi Coast, with detailed instructions on the hike.

 The Valcamonica - Great trekking, great rock art.

 La Via Francigena - Spiritual walking on the pilgrimage trail to Rome.

 - Classic Cinque Terre Coast Walk